 Even though the One Winged Osprey is lost at sea, the pirates’ code is still intact… barely.
 Each round, players use their Rings to cast votes for who they think should walk the plank.
 The Captain gets to decide the order in which players vote – a powerful psychological advantage – and they’ll cast the tiebreaking vote should the need arise.

 The game was launched and successfully funded via Kickstarter in June, 2017.
 Because we were only able to do a limited print-run, we’re unfortunately unable to offer the game for online retail.
 However, if you missed the Kickstarter and it’s not for sale at your FLGS, don’t worry!
-The game is available print-on-demand through The Game Crafter, and you can download a free print-and-play version right here:
+You can download a free print-and-play version of the full game right here: